corejourney/core-blog/content/library/_index.md

 exclude = true
 +++

-#### TODO: Rewrite the E-Book article.

-This is a list of books I own physical copies of!
+This is a list of books I own physical copies of! ([Not including E-Books](/ebooks-h))

-If you want my opinion on any one of these books, feel free to [send me a message](/contact).
+If you want my opinion one of these books, feel free to [send me a message](/contact).

 ***